discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 <Message>
 When you play this rotation you will want to replace the Marksmanship traitline with the following traits on the Skirmishing traitline; <Trait name="Sharpened Edges"/>, <Trait name="Hidden Barbs"/> and <Trait name="Quickdraw"/>. <Trait name="Spotter"/> is optional and should be run if your group needs the precision to Crit cap, and <Trait name="Trappers Expertise"/> can be run if it will allow you to fit a <Skill name="Frost Trap"/> in on Phase 2 (Will only be worth taking if your group is slow!).
 <Traits unembossed traits1Id="30" traits1="Skirmishing" traits1SelectedIds="1069,1846,1064"/>
+There are Two ways to handle the splits with this strat.
+With a double <Specialization name="Dragonhunter"/> comp you can solo your first add with the help of precasted traps and duo the second add with the other <Specialization name="Soulbeast"/>.
+If you run other comps you should duo both adds.
 </Message>